-The 10th Medical Group at the U.S. Air Force Academy provides healthcare services to 30,000 beneficiaries, including support to the 4,000-member cadet wing.
+The 10th Medical Group at the U.S. Air Force Academy provides health care services to 30,000 beneficiaries, including support to the 4,000-member cadet wing.
 Primary goals are to ensure wartime readiness and optimize the health and wellness of our current and future air and space leaders.

-Develop ready medical leaders who deliver Trusted Care through innovative medical partnerships while enhancing expeditionary forces for full spectrum global readiness
+Unit Mission: Develop ready medical leaders who deliver Trusted Care through innovative medical partnerships while enhancing expeditionary forces for full spectrum global readiness

-Warrior Medics...Right Care Every Time
+Motto: Warrior Medic...Right Care Every Time

-The 10th MDG has a total of 5 Squadrons.
+The 10th MDG has a total of five Squadrons.
 10 AMDS, 10 DS, 10 MDOS, 10 MDSS, 10MSGS.

-The 10th Surgical Operations Squadron serves as the regional ambulatory surgery referral center offering 7 surgical specialties for 171,000 beneficiaries including 4,000 cadets.
-They perform approximately 3,500 operations per year with a $7.5M budget and 168 staff.
+10 MSGS: The 10th Surgical Operations Squadron serves as the regional ambulatory surgery referral center offering seven surgical specialties for 171,000 beneficiaries, including 4,000 cadets.
+They perform approximately 3,500 operations per year with a $7.5 million budget and 168 staff.
 They also oversee the operations of the Warfighter Refractory Laser Eye Center and USAF Sports Medicine Center of Excellence, supporting 27 USAFA Falcon NCAA teams and several clinical research protocols.
-Our Diagnostic Imaging department offers multiple imaging modalities and serves as 1 of 3 Air Force Medical Service tele-radiology sites in support of 14 CONUS Military Treatment Facilities.
+Our Diagnostic Imaging department offers multiple imaging modalities and serves as one of three Air Force Medical Service tele-radiology sites in support of 14 CONUS Military Treatment Facilities.